nick02090/Krumpirko/Assets/Scripts/README.md

 This folder consists of all the source code that is used in the game.

-Folder breakdown suggestion:
+Folder breakdown:
 **Scripts**
-* Control (subfolder/namespace that consists of player movement scripts)
+* Control (subfolder/namespace that consists of player and enemy movement scripts)
+* Gameplay (subfolder/namespace that consists of base gameplay mechanics, e.g. characters, actions, scene objects, etc.)
-* Core (subfolder/namespace that consists of base mechanics scripts that are used through whole project and are independent)
+* Core (subfolder/namespace that consists of base mechanics scripts that are used through whole project and are independent; e.g. extra utility functions, base game class, etc.)
-* AI (subfolder/namespace that consists of ai movement scripts)
+* AI (subfolder/namespace that consists of AI movement scripts)
 * UI (subfolder/namespace that consists of UI interaction scripts)